-- Health, safety and wellbeing policy

-- ☑ LITEN UP safe handling programme

-- Practitioner guidelines for meeting responsibilities under the Health and Safety at Work Act
+- Health, safety and wellbeing policy - Guidelines for implementing the LITEN UP programme - Practitioner guidelines for meeting responsibilities under the Health and Safety at Work Act

 2.1.3 Privacy and confidentiality

 Practitioner requirements

 Under the New Zealand Privacy Act 2020, those handling personal, sensitive, or health information must observe certain standards and restrictions concerning the collection, holding, using, and disclosing of that information.
 Personal information is defined by the Privacy Act as 'information about an identifiable individual'.